richardatval/www.yesproject.org/what-you-can-do/get-motivated-to-succeed.md

 At the end of the programme you’ll receive a level 1 Prince’s Trust Certificate in Employment, Teamwork and Community Skills and a level 1 BTEC Award in Personal and Social Development.

+### What support will I receieve?

+A team leader will mentor you and your team throughout the programme.
+You'll also get help to write a CV, full out job applications and practice your interview skills.

 ### When can I get started?

-[Get in touch](https://www.yesproject.org/get-started/) if you're interested in taking part in the next YES Team Programme.
-We'll give you more information and let you know when the next programme is starting.
+The next YES Team Programme starts on 10 July 2017 in Leicester and Hinckley.
+If you're interested and would like more information contact Mat 07887 480 885 or [mjesson@warwickshire.ac.uk](mailto:mjesson@warwickshire.ac.uk)

 ### About YES Team Programme

-YES Team Programme lead by Warwickshire College helps young people develop life skills and motivates them to take the next steps in life.
-The programme is a partnership with a range of YES Project organisations.
+YES Team Programme lead by Warwickshire College in partnership with The Prince's Trust, helps young people develop life skills and motivates them to take the next steps in life.